mihai-jelea/otto-terraform-config/README.md

 * [storage](modules/storage/main.tf) - Here you will find the configuration for the required storage buckets
 * [api](modules/api/main.tf) - Here you will find the enabled APIs

-## Environments

-Normally, we would use and `env` folder containing environment specific variable configurations so that the infrastructure can be deployed to multiple environments.
-For each environment we would have specific configs in `terraform.tfvars` and `backend.tf` files.
-If the infrastructure differs, we would have different `main.tf` files in each environment folder.

-For the sake of the exercise I've only created the folders (they are empty)

 ## License